 Like many exhibits in New York City that were supposed to take place this month, MOMA’s examination of anarchist, art collector, and probable-terrorist Félix Fénéon (1861-1944) has been placed on permanent hold.
-Instead of perusing an expansive collection of turn-of-the-century artworks and wondering what kind of man Fénéon must have been to orchestrate such a violent act, we are experiencing grief on a global scale while watching the death toll rise and sheltering in place.
+Instead of perusing an expansive collection of turn-of-the-century artworks and wondering what kind of man Fénéon must have been, we are experiencing grief on a global scale while watching the death toll rise and sheltering in place.
 Such considerations have somewhat lost their allure.
 However, it is this sense of collective unease and ambiguity that makes an art-critic-slash-radical with a face straight out of Faust more intriguing than ever.
-A figure like Fénéon’s can only emerge out of rubble and dust.
+Whatever your thoughts on art and anarchy, a figure like Fénéon’s can only emerge out of rubble and dust.

-Many Parisian anarchists of Fénéon’s generation lived in the ruins of the Paris Commune, an idealistic response to the collapse of the French government in 1870.
+The context of Fénéon’s life and upbringing was undoubtedly chaotic.
+Many Parisian artists of his generation, lived in the ruins of the Paris Commune, an idealistic response to the collapse of the French government in 1870.
 The violent end of the Commune, known as Bloody Week, saw about 15,000 workers, radicals, communists, and, occasionally, children gunned down by the military in the streets of Montmarte.
 “That Terrible Year [1870-71] mutilated not only the map of our dear country, gutted not only the monuments of our dear city, but deposited something of that destruction in us,” writes the novelist Paul Bourget in his book Nouveaux Essais de Psychologie Contemporaine.

 Félix Fénéon lived in a Paris still recovering from these events — still piecing itself together — a Paris on the brink of modernity.
 Like many creatives who lacked the luxury of family money and its simplifying powers, Fénéon had to balance art and commerce in ways that made him a bit of a paradox.
 On the one hand, an advocate for violent revolution and experimental art.
 On the other, a well-mannered (and regularly-paid) clerk for France’s Ministry of War.
-Yet, he exerted a quiet influence over the art world, lifting up talent wherever he saw it (Fénéon was an early advocate of Rimbaud and Joyce).
-He wrote with synesthetic prose (“Degas: a thigh, a flower, a chignon… a boozer’s nose, the hand of a milliner amidst a fluttering of feathers and ribbons.”).
-And it was in anarchist publications such as La Revue Independante, La Vogue, and La Revue Blanche that Fénéon valorized the movement we know today as “Neo-Impressionism,” a term he himself coined.
-Signac, Seurat, and Matisse were among a few to achieve fame thanks in part to the writing of this austere, towering art critic with the face of Mephistopheles.
+Yet, he exerted a quiet influence over the art world, lifting up talent wherever he saw it: Fénéon was an early advocate of Rimbaud and Joyce; He wrote with synesthetic prose (“Degas: a thigh, a flower, a chignon… a boozer’s nose, the hand of a milliner amidst a fluttering of feathers and ribbons.”); And it was in anarchist publications such as La Revue Independante, La Vogue, and La Revue Blanche that Fénéon valorized the movement we know today as “Neo-Impressionism,” a term he himself coined.
+Signac, Seurat, and Matisse were among a few to achieve fame thanks in part to the writing of this austere, towering art critic.

 “In 1894, a tall, well-dressed man was observed walking stiffly behind Foyot restaurant… Moments later, an explosion shook the streets.”

 In 1894, following a symphony of anarchist attacks throughout Europe, a tall, well-dressed man was observed walking stiffly behind Foyot restaurant near the Luxembourg Palace.
+He was holding a potted hyacinth.
 Moments later, an explosion shook the streets.
-The sole victim of the bombing was the poet Laurent Tailhade (an anarchist himself) who was blinded in the attack by flying shards of glass.
+One of the diners, Laurent Tailhade, a poet and anarchist himself, lost his sight, blinded by flying shards of glass.

-Fénéon, then 32, was quickly identified as a likely culprit.
-This was thanks in part to his close friendship with another bomber, Émile Henry.
+Police quickly identified Fénéon, then 32, as a likely culprit thanks in part to his close friendship with another bomber, Émile Henry.
 (Only a few months earlier, Henry disguised himself in a dress owned by Fénéon’s mother and carried out yet another bombing.).
+According to reports, the hyacinth he had carried into the alleyway had concealed a rudimentary bomb and fuse.
 After a search of Fénéon’s home, which yielded no results, the police uncovered 10 detonators at his office at the Ministry of War.
-Fénéon was called to trial along with 30 other anarchists, minor thieves, and dissidents where he quickly gained the disdain of the judge who was not amused by his famous wit.
+He was called to trial along with 30 other anarchists, minor thieves, and dissidents and quickly gained the disdain of the judge.
 From the court’s transcript: